Anxiety Chest Tremors

 Anxiety chest tremors can come and go rarely, occur frequently, or persist indefinitely.
-For example, you may feel a chest tremor feeling once and a while and not that often, feel it off and on, or feel it all the time.
+For example, you may feel a chest tremor feeling once in a while and not that often, feel it off and on, or feel it all the time.

-Anxiety chest tremors can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur ‘out of the blue’ and for no apparent reason.
+Anxiety chest tremors can precede, accompany, or follow an episode of nervousness, anxiety, fear, and elevated stress, or occur "out of the blue" and for no apparent reason.

 Anxiety chest tremors can range in intensity from slight, to moderate, to severe.
-It can also come in waves, where it’s strong one moment and eases off the next.
+It can also come in waves where it’s strong one moment and eases off the next.

 All of the above combinations and variations are common.